remix-run/remix/docs/tutorials/blog.md

 ## Pulling from a data source

 With the Indie Stack, we've got a SQLite database already set up and configured for us, so let's update our Database Schema to handle SQLite.
-We're using [Prisma](https://prisma.io) to interact with the database, so we'll update that schema and Prisma will take care of updating our database to match the schema for us (as well as generating and running the necessary SQL commands for the migration).
+We're using [Prisma][prisma] to interact with the database, so we'll update that schema and Prisma will take care of updating our database to match the schema for us (as well as generating and running the necessary SQL commands for the migration).

 <docs-info>You do not have to use Prisma when using Remix.
 Remix works great with whatever existing database or data persistence services you're currently using.</docs-info>